cau-se/theodolite/execution/helm/README.md

 **Please note: Theodolite uses hard-coded URLs, to connect to Kafka and Zookeeper.
 For that reason, the name of this chart must be `my-confluent`.** We will change this behavior soon.

-This chart installs requirements to execute benchmarks with theodolite.
+This chart installs requirements to execute benchmarks with Theodolite.

 Dependencies and subcharts: